jonatcantor/edges-detection/README.md

 ```

-Acces the 'php' folder and install the necessary dependencies of [Composer](https://getcomposer.org)
+Access the 'php' folder and install the necessary dependencies of [Composer](https://getcomposer.org)
 ```

 cd php